henrypham1470/DSC680/Projects/Predicting Bank Customer Churn/readme.md

 # Methods:

 The analysis will involve using classification models to predict whether a customer is likely to churn or not based on the input features.
 Regression models can also be used to predict the likelihood of churn or the probability of a customer leaving the bank.
+Data Collection: Gather historical data for graduate admission.

+Data Preprocessing: Clean and preprocess the data, addressing missing values and outliers.

+Feature Engineering: Create relevant features to capture potential dependencies.

+Exploratory Data Analysis (EDA): Conduct EDA to visualize the data, identify correlations, and gain insights into potential relationships between variables.

+Model Selection: Split data into training and testing subsets.
+Utilize classification regression models to predict whether students are accepted.

+Prediction: Utilize the trained model to make predictions for acceptance.

+Model Evaluation: Assess model performance using appropriate evaluation metrics like Accuracy score, Recall score, and F1 score.

 # Ethical Considerations: